sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

 ## Documentation, the headache..

-It doesn't really matter at which stage you are at in your career:
+It doesn't really matter which stage you are at in your career:

 Corporate manager tells junior: "_That must be documented in Confluence, else it doesn't meet the DoD"_ Junior tells the senior: _"How does this big chunk of code you wrote 4 years ago in a crunch time work?"_